What term describes the capability of the software product to be tested after modifications?

 Prepare for the ISTQB Agile Tester exam with our comprehensive quiz.
 Enhance your understanding with flashcards and multiple-choice questions.
 Hints and explanations are included.
 Ace your exam with confidence!

-The term that describes the capability of the software product to be tested after modifications is testability.
-Testability refers specifically to the ease with which a software product can be verified and validated after changes have been made.
-A product that is highly testable allows for efficient and effective testing processes, ensuring that any modifications do not introduce new defects or compromise existing functionality.
+The term that best describes the capability of a software product to be tested after modifications is testability.
+Testability refers to the ease with which a system can be tested to ensure it meets its requirements and functions as expected after changes have been made.
+High testability implies that the software has been designed in a way that allows for efficient testing processes to be carried out, facilitating quick verification of the software's performance and behavior following updates.

 Subscribe